Skip to content

 These tools can help you establish and monitor a data governance framework:

-Consistent, regular data audits can help your team identify duplicates, flag anomalies, and discover outdated records that need modifying.
+Consistent, regular audits can help your team identify duplicates, flag anomalies, and discover data errors that need modifying.

-Set up a regular schedule—monthly for your CRM and quarterly for your data warehouse.
-First, focus on revenue-critical data: contact details, lead scoring fields, and account information.
+Set up a regular schedule; we recommend monthly for your CRM and quarterly for your data warehouse.
+Focus on revenue-critical data: customer contact information, lead scoring fields, and account information.

 If there are ongoing issues, look for patterns in what’s going wrong and why.
-For example, you may realise a problem with duplicate and siloed data happening across different platforms.
+For example, you may realise there’s a problem with duplicates or data silos happening across your tech stack.

 For best results, we strongly recommend creating audit schedules for different systems, including your CRM, ERP, and DWH platforms.